-."Run" program - ...Click Browse .3 - Look for MuseScore3.exe on your computer.
-The location may vary depending on your installation, but it is probably .4 something similar to My Computer → Local Disk → Program Files → MuseScore 3 → bin → MuseScore3.exe - Click Open to leave the Browse dialog and return to the Run dialog.
-The following text (or something similar) should .5 display in the Run dialog
+- 1. If you have MuseScore open, you need to close it first (File → Quit) - 3.
+Click Browse... - 4.
+Look for MuseScore3.exe on your computer.
+The location may vary depending on your installation, but it is probably something similar to My Computer → Local Disk → Program Files → MuseScore 3 → bin → MuseScore3.exe - 5.
+Click Open to leave the Browse dialog and return to the Run dialog.
+The following text (or something similar) should display in the Run dialog

-(C:\Program Files\MuseScore 3\bin\MuseScore3.exe (actually %ProgramFiles\MuseScore 3\bin\MuseScore3.exe
+C:\Program Files\MuseScore 3\bin\MuseScore3.exe (actually %ProgramFiles\\MuseScore 3\bin\MuseScore3.exe)